qiskit-community/qiskit-dynamics/README.md

 time-dependent quantum systems in Qiskit.

-The goal of Qiskit Dynamics is to provide access to different numerical methods, and to automate common processes typically performed by hand, e.g. entering rotating frames, or doing the rotating wave approximation.
+The goal of Qiskit Dynamics is to provide access to different numerical methods for solving differential equations, and to automate common processes typically performed by hand, e.g. entering rotating frames, or doing the rotating wave approximation.

 Qiskit Dynamics can be configured to use either